Deltaspace0/monomer-widgets/readme/graph/README.md

 - `graphFillAlpha`.
 Transparency level of the filled area.
 - `graphOnChange f`.
 Raises an event when a point is dragged by passing its index and new coordinates.
 This option is ignored if `graphSeparate` is not enabled.
 - `graphOnChangeReq f`.
 Generates a `WidgetRequest` when a point is dragged by passing its index and new coordinates.
 This option is ignored if `graphSeparate` is not enabled.
+- `graphOnClick f`.
+Raises an event when a point is clicked by passing its index.
+This option is ignored if `graphSeparate` is not enabled.
+- `graphOnClickReq f`.
+Generates a `WidgetRequest` when a point is clicked by passing its index.
+This option is ignored if `graphSeparate` is not enabled.

 ## Configuration